-I was very intrigued when a Facebook friend started posting he was working out at Planet Fitness with his middle school aged son over the summer.
+I was very intrigued when a Facebook friend started posting he was working out at Planet Fitness with his middle school aged son a few years ago.
 I called the facility to ask about their age requirements.
-13 and up.
+It’s 13 and up.

 Our local Planet Fitness is in the same plaza as a grocery store, a clothing store and several restaurants.
 It’s a long, skinny gym.
 We popped in on a Saturday afternoon to inquire about membership and were offered a tour.